kul1/jinda/README.md

 # Jinda

-Jinda is a gem to create Rails Workflow & Application Generator using Freemind
+Jinda is a gem to create Rails Workflow & Application Generator using Freemind and coming with AI

 Jinda is a tools for Ruby on Rails developer.
 (Required: basic Ruby on Rails )